SvelteKit SEO: Search Engine Optimisation Metadata SvelteKit SEO: Search Engine Optimisation Metadata

 in the post's metadata.
 We can check SvelteKit has included the metadata by cracking open the post

-in a browser and opening Developer Tools Inspector if you use Firefox or Elements in Chrome:
+in a browser and opening Developer Tools Inspector if you use Firefox or Elements

 In this screenshot we can see SvelteKit included the title and meta description as well as robots and language.
 General metadata is important but it will only get you so far.
 Next we take a look at Twitter metadata.